 - By Robbie GramerRobbie Gramer is a staff writer at Foreign Policy.
 He writes for The Cable, FP’s real-time take on all things, well, foreign policy.
 Before he joined FP in 2016, he used to think in a tank, managing the NATO portfolio at the Atlantic Council for three years.
 He’s a graduate of American University’s School of International Service, where he studied international relations and European affairs.
 He has lived in both Washington and Brussels, though he grew up in Idaho and Oregon, so he’s a West Coaster at heart.
-When he’s not busy reporting, he’s probably busy starting three new books before he has finished the last one or planning a trip to a national park he hasn’t visited yet., Kavitha SuranaKavitha Surana is an editorial fellow at Foreign Policy, where she produces breaking news and original reports with a particular focus on Europe and the Mediterranean.
+When he’s not busy reporting, he’s probably busy starting three new books before he has finished the last one or planning a trip to a national park he hasn’t visited yet., Kavitha SuranaKavitha Surana is an editorial fellow at Foreign Policy, where she produces breaking news and original reports with a particular focus on immigration, counterterrorism, and border security policy.
 Previously, Kavitha worked at New York magazine’s Bedford + Bowery blog, CNNMoney, The Associated Press in Italy, and Fareed Zakaria GPS and has freelanced from Italy and Germany for publications like Quartz, Al Jazeera America, OZY, and GlobalPost/PRI.
-Much of her recent reporting has focused on migration policy, refugee issues, and European populism.
 In 2015, she was awarded a Fulbright trip to Germany, as well as a grant from the Heinrich Böll Foundation to report on migration and integration.
 She also reported from Senegal with a grant from the Bureau for International Reporting in 2014.
 Kavitha studied European history at Columbia University and holds a master’s degree in journalism and European studies from New York University.
 She has studied in Italy and Peru and speaks Italian, Spanish, Portuguese, and French.

 If Afghanistan is the graveyard of empires, then Cyprus is the graveyard of diplomacy.
 The Mediterranean island has been bitterly divided between ethnic Greek and Turkish sides since 1974.
 Successive generations of emissaries have tried, failed, and tried again to reach a reunification deal between the two camps.
 In case after case, the deep distrust between the two sides has swamped any attempts at progress.